 The second was Multnomah Falls which is the most visited off all the waterfalls in the gorge.
 It is also the highest with a drop of 620 feet.

 From the bottom of the falls we walked up a steep, short set of switchbacks to the bridge that separates the lower and upper falls.
 Here we both are at the upper falls.

 It would have been nice to visit more waterfalls, especially some of the ones that require a hike.
 Unfortunately, it was too hot to leave Phineas in the Airstream and too hot for the old guy to go on any hikes so we were a little limited on our waterfall viewing.

 Remember that fertile, farm-filled valley I was telling you about on the way to Mount Hood?
 That is part of the Fruit Loop which is a 35-mile scenic drive through orchards, farms, and wineries.
 On our way back from Mount Hood we stopped at one of the farms on the fruit loop and picked up some fresh produce.
 When I saw the sign for pick-your-own peaches I knew that I would have to come back.

 About 10 minutes from our home base of Memaloose State Park lies the small, riverside town of Hood River.
 Like so many other Oregon towns Hood River has a certain charm to it that’s hard to put into words.
-There something about the combination of a cute hillside town, a gorgeous and well maintained waterfront, a thriving local food scene, and a friendly local population that draws me in every time.
+There something about the combination of cute hillside town, a gorgeous and well-maintained waterfront, a thriving local food scene, and a friendly local population that draws me in every time.
 One of the things Hood River is known for is water sports.
-The Columbia River has a tendency to be very windy, which means that windsurfing and kite boarding are well received One windy afternoon we went down to the waterfront to check out the scene at waterfront park.
+The Columbia River has a tendency to be very windy, which means that windsurfing and kiteboarding are well received One windy afternoon we went down to the waterfront to check out the scene at the waterfront park.